microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/faq/disable_autosave.rst

 Can auto-save be disabled in |wac|?
 ===================================

-No, auto-save cannot be disabled, nor can the frequency at which auto-saves occur.
+No, auto-save cannot be disabled, nor can WOPI servers influence the frequency at which auto-saves occur.
 Auto-save benhavior is controlled entirely by the application and can differ between applications.

 ..  seealso::